Richard Dunwoody MBE is one of the most successful jump jockeys in history.

 When he hung up his boots in 1999 at the age of 35 due to injury, he had won a record 1,874 races.

-“He made bad horses look good and every day he was at his best”
+“He made bad horses look good, and every day he was at his best.”

 John Francome

-Racing over 10,000 times, his career highlights include winning the Grand National on ‘West Tip’ in 1986 and ‘Minnehoma’ in 1994, as well as the 1988 Cheltenham Gold Cup on ‘Charter Party’.
+Racing over 10,000 times, his career highlights include winning the Grand National on ‘West Tip’ in 1986, ‘ Minnehoma’ in 1994, and the 1988 Cheltenham Gold Cup on ‘Charter Party’.

 His best season saw Richard ride 197 winners in 1993/94.
 Yet, to the racing public, he is best known for his partnership with the hugely popular Desert Orchid.

 The pair won seven races, including the King George V1 Chase in 1989 and 1990.
-He then completed jump racing’s Big Treble by landing the Champion Hurdle on Kribensis in 1990.
+He completed jump racing’s Big Treble by landing the Champion Hurdle on Kribensis in 1990.

-Richard Dunwoody was also voted National Hunt Jockey of the Year by his fellow jockeys in 1990/92/93/94/95 and he was voted Champion of Champions in 2001.
+Richard Dunwoody was also voted National Hunt Jockey of the Year by his fellow jockeys in 1990/92/93/94/95, and he was voted Champion of Champions in 2001.

 Richard Dunwoody – Life out of the saddle:

-In 2003 Richard completed the Polar Race, a 350 mile ski race to the Magnetic North Pole.
+In 2003 Richard completed the Polar Race, a 350-mile ski race to the Magnetic North Pole.

 In 2008 Richard completed a gruelling 680-mile, 48-day trek to the South Pole un-resupplied and on a new route, one that Shackleton intended to take in 1915.

-2009 also saw Richard appear on ‘Strictly Come Dancing’, an experience which he describes in his second autobiography, ‘Method in My Madness’ as far more daunting than riding around the Aintree Grand National fences!
+2009 also saw Richard appear on ‘Strictly Come Dancing‘, an experience he describes in his second autobiography, ‘Method in My Madness’ as far more daunting than riding around the Aintree Grand National fences!

-In 2017, Richard completed a 2000 mile solo hike through Japan travelling from the most southerly tip of it‘s three largest islands to Cape Soya, it’s most northerly point.
+In 2017, Richard completed a 2000-mile solo hike through Japan, travelling from the most southerly tip of its three largest islands to Cape Soya, its most northerly point.

 He has worked as a racing pundit for the BBC and as a sports columnist.